Last Updated on

 There is also evidence to show that group mindfulness therapy is also as effective as individual CBT (Sundquist et al., 2015).
 In a global climate with relatively few clinical psychologists in relation to the demand, and in which individual therapy time is limited and expensive, the proven efficacy of group-based therapy is really good news.

-Even if you’re not currently attending therapy or feel no need to visit a therapist, or are a therapist looking to expand your skills, there are mindfulness-focused groups that attempt to share and deepen meditation practice without an added therapeutic focus of stress, anxiety, or other mental health problems (Brach, 2016).
+Even if you neither feel a need to visit a therapist nor are a therapist looking to expand your skills, there are mindfulness-focused groups that attempt to share and deepen meditation practice without an added therapeutic focus of stress, anxiety, or other mental health problems (Brach, 2016).

 One such group mindfulness-based treatment program by Fleming & Kocovski (2007) aimed to reduce social anxiety.
 It is a good example of how mindfulness exercises can be incorporated into a group setting for its various benefits.